Hungarian Prime Minister Viktor Orbán announces his fifth election victory

 - the German national self-government of Hungary is one seat in the parliament.

-Victor Orbán n is a pro-Russian politician.
-Since the beginning of the war in Ukraine, he has stated that Hungary has banned military and humanitarian aid to Ukraine.
+Since the beginning of the war in Ukraine, Victor Orbán has stated that Hungary has banned military and humanitarian aid to Ukraine.
 The government is also opposed to providing Hungarian security support to Ukraine.